-[Driving down the Avenue of Giants in California]
+[Hanging out in the Avenue of Giants in California]

 You don’t need permission to do anything.